112RG/GriefPreventionUtilities/README.md

 Current command list is
 * /saveclaims <world1> <world2> - Copys all claims from world1 to world 2 (caution as the copy doesn't check world2 and just blindley copys from world1)
-* /claimcleanup <time> Removes all claims where the owner has not logged in for your specified time
+* /claimcleanup <time> <check/delete> Removes all claims where the owner has not logged in for your specified time
+    * "check" will check what claims will be deleted and log them to console
+    * "delete" will delete all claims that were shown in "check"
 * /edeletelcaims Removes all claims inside your current WE selection
 * /countclaims Counts all claims inside your current WE selection